smilejh/KITE-Sample-Tests/KITE-Jitsi-Test/js/TUTO-eng.md

 Here we're going to edit `pages/MainPage.js` and add the HTML locators and functions that interact with the web page.

 To add HTLM locators, we are going to use the class `By` from [Selenium-webdriver](https://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/).
-Here, we will use the text input to choose our meeting room;
+Here, we'll use the text input to choose our meeting room;

 `const meetingRoom = By.id('enter_room_field')` **enter_room_field** is the id of the HTML object.

-In MainPage class, add:
+In **MainPage** class, add:

     async enterRoom(stepInfo, room) {
         const roomId = room + stepInfo.uuid;